Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 | CompletedScanBytes | Count | Number of S3 object bytes scanned in a specific time frame. |

-Checking the Number of CloudTrail Management Events Analyzed for a Specific Period
+Checking the Number of CloudTrail Management Events Analyzed During a Specific Period

-Based on the blog "How to display the total amount of data for a specified period in CloudWatch dashboard and display method using Metric Math", I retrieved the total metrics for the target period.
+Based on the blog "How to Display Total Data Volume for a Specified Period in CloudWatch Dashboard and Introduction to Display Method Using Metric Math", I tried to get the total metrics for the target period.

-Note: The capture shows "35.7 K", but I confirmed the AnalyzedCount value of 35657 by downloading a CSV file from the console's action button in the top right.
+*While the capture shows "35.7 K", I confirmed the exact value of 35,657 for AnalyzedCount by obtaining a CSV file through the action button in the top right of the console.

 ■Metric specification conditions